benknoble/benknoble.github.io/_posts/2018-06-22-til-reading-refactoring-and-rpatterns.md

 >
 > (and reducing build times by 3x is a super awesome project, imo)
 >
-> well, maybe not quite 3x reduction...but we can round up :wink:
+> well, maybe not quite 3x reduction… but we can round up :wink:

 So I'd say my first week finished strong.